velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 🧠 HOW IT WORKS

-    Sensor Data Collection
+    SENSOR DATA COLLECTION
-    The temperature sensor continuously reads the temperature of the environment.
+    the temperature sensor continuously reads the temperature of the environment.

     Threshold Comparison
     The microcontroller checks whether the temperature is within the safe threshold range.